 Our goal for children in fourth grade is to improve their working and study skills, which will enable them to continue on the road to becoming critical thinkers and learners, as well as responsible citizens.
 In addition, a focus for this year is the development of social skills and the enhancement of self-esteem.

 Our goal in language arts is to foster a love of reading, increase facility with written expression, and strengthen your child's skills in verbal communication.
 We use a variety of strategies to meet the needs of all our students.
 They include individual and group activities.

-The math classes work with a variety of textbooks and supplemental materials.
-The Scott Foresman-Addison Wesley series will be used this year.
+The Math In Focus series will be used this year.
 The areas of concentration are whole number operations and place value, number theory, rational numbers, graphs, geometry, measurement and word problems.
 There will be additional enrichment activities to help your children increase their skills as problem solvers.

 During the school year, fourth graders will study geography skills and the history of the United States starting with first European settlements.
 The text we will use is Houghton Mifflin's Social Studies – U.S. History – Early Years.

-We will be studying Ecosystems, Electric Circuits, Food Chemistry, and Motion design this year.
+We will be studying Ecosystems, Electric Circuits, Motion and Design, and Microworlds this year.
 The District has adopted the National Science Resource Center's program, "Science and Technology for Children".
 We will have science 3 times during a 6-day cycle.
 This includes 2 labs and 1 classroom instruction.

 Lifeskills is a program designed to deter alcohol and drug abuse through decision making and problem solving skills.

 Homework is a necessary part of the curriculum and vital to the learning process.
 It provides the necessary practice of skills and enriches upon classroom experience.
 Consistent homework completion fosters responsibility, independence and good study skills and work habits.